karaokemugen/karaokemugen-app/README.md

 * **Playlist management**: Reorder, shuffle, copy and move songs around between playlists
   * Playlists can be _current_ (used by the video player) and/or _public_ (where users can send songs to)
   * Playlists can be _hidden_ from public interface.
-  * Some songs in the playlist can be "mystery added", these songs will be displayed as "???" to keep the surprise.
+  * Some songs in the playlist can be _hidden_, these songs will be displayed as "???" to keep the surprise to public users.
 * **Blacklist and whitelist system**: Create criterias to ban songs on.
 * **Complete metadata structure for songs**: Singers, songwriters, creators, authors, languages, categorization tags...
   * Complete **filter system** and **search engine** based on the aforementionned metadata.